orion512/python_for_data_science/README.md

 Context managers a a python spcific features so we can consider them as idiomatic.

 ### Agenda
-- What are context managers?
+- What are context managers? (example 1)
-- How context managers work?
+- How context managers work? (example 2)
-- Context manager with a DB connection
+- Context manager with a DB connection (example 3)
-- Implementation of context managers
+- Implementation of context managers (example 4)

 ## 2. List Comprehensions
+- Loops vs comprehensions (example 1)
+- Simulation of loops and comprehensions (example 2)
+    - comprehensions seem to perform ~15% better
+- Comprehensions vs vectorised implementation (example 3)
+    - vectorised implementation seems to perform ~95% better
+- Filter vs comprehensions (example 4)